slate15/sim-batcher/README.md

 `python batchtest.py [STRATEGY_FILEPATH] -H [HOME_TEAM_CODE] -A [AWAY_TEAM_CODE] -N [NUM_TESTS] -O [OUTPUT_FILEPATH]`

+**Important**: This command must be run in a command prompt with Administrator permissions ("Run as Administrator").
+This is so that the program will be able to manipulate your system's clock, described in more detail below.
+This is the purpose of steps 4 and 5 in the quick start guide, above - to enable the commands needed to do this.

+**Important**: In running this program, Alt-F4 will be pressed repeatedly and the system clock will be sent forward multiple times, so be sure to use this program carefully!
+Don't leave any windows open with unsaved work in them, and preferably have a backup available.

 What this does is:

 1. Read in the Strategies defined at STRATEGY_FILEPATH and convert them into Python objects